-The Senior Debt carries interest at a floating rate of LIBOR plus a margin of 2.75%.
-The lender holds security over the shares and assets of Moto Holdings Limited and Moto Hospitality Limited.
-The Senior Debt was repaid post year end, on 28 January 2022.
+In the prior year the Senior Debt carried interest at a floating rate of LIBOR plus a margin of 2.75%.
+The lender held security over the shares and assets of Moto Ventures Limited and Moto Hospitality Limited.
+The Senior Debt was repaid on 28 January 2022.

-The Loan Notes carry interest at a fixed rate of 4.50% on the principal amount of £150 million, and were repaid on 28 January 2022.
+In the prior year the Loan Notes carried interest at a fixed rate of 4.50% on the principal amount of £150m, and were repaid on 28 January 2022.